• A

 Tag "Reporting an event"

-Congratulations to Timur Natkhov and Natalia Vasilenok on receiving the prize for the best article of the year in the journal Explorations in Economic History!
+Congratulations to Timur Natkhov and Natalia Vasilenok on receiving the Larry Neal prize for the best article of the year in the Explorations in Economic History!

-The article "Skilled immigrants and technology adoption: Evidence from the German settlements in the Russian empire", published by CInSt senior research fellow Timur Natkhov and former CInSt research assistant, currently PhD student at Stanford Natalia Vasilenok, received the Larry Neal Prize
+The article "Skilled immigrants and technology adoption: Evidence from the German settlements in the Russian empire", published by senior research fellow Timur Natkhov and former research assistant, currently PhD student at Stanford Natalia Vasilenok, received the annual Larry Neal Prize

 Illustration for news: CInSt opened new positions for international postdocs